 Duke Law School uses a slightly modified form of the traditional 4.0 grading scale.
 The modification permits faculty to recognize especially distinguished performance with grades above a 4.0, but no more than five percent (5%) of the grades in any class may be higher than a 4.0.

-There is an enforced maximum median grade as well as a limit on grades above 4.0 in all first-year courses and in upper-level courses with more than ten (10) students:
+There is an enforced maximum median grade in all first-year courses and in upper-level courses with more than ten (10) students:

-- In upper-level courses with enrollments of ten (10) to thirty-nine (39) students, the maximum median grade is 3.5.
+- In upper-level courses with enrollments of ten (10) to forty-nine (49) students, the maximum median grade is 3.5.

 There is no maximum median grade in upper-level courses with fewer than ten (10) students.

 A grade higher than 4.0 is comparable to an “A+” under letter grading systems.
 A grade of 1.5 or lower is failing.

 The Law School does not release class rank.